Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Domains of Application}

-Text-based content generation is relevant for all scientific domains. \citet{liang2024mapping} conduct a large-scale analysis across 950,965 paper published between January 2020 and February 2024 to measure the prevalence of LLM modified content over time.
-The papers they investigated were published on (i) arXiv including the five areas Computer Science, Electrical Engineering and Systems Science, Statistics, Physics, and Mathematics, (ii) bioRxiv, and (iii) Nature portfolio.
-Their results show the largest and fastest growth in Computer Science with up to 17.5\% of the papers containing LLM modified content and the least LLM modifications in Mathematics papers (up to 6.3\%).
-However, according to the Natural Language Learning \& Generation arXiv report from September 2024, top-cited papers show notably fewer markers of AI-generated content compared to random samples \cite{Leiter2024NLLGQA}.
+Text-based content generation is relevant for all scientific domains. \citet{liang2025quantifying} conduct a large-scale analysis across 1M papers published between January 2020 and September 2024 to measure the prevalence of LLM-modified content over time.
+The papers they investigated were from a variety of disciplines and published on arXiv, bioRxiv, or Nature portfolio.
+Their results show the largest and fastest growth in computer science, with up to 22\% of the papers containing LLM-modified content; mathematics had the lowest prevalence (up to 9\%).
+According to arXiv's September 2024 Natural Language Learning \& Generation report~\cite{Leiter2024NLLGQA}, top-cited papers show notably fewer markers of AI-generated content as compared to random samples.